 Best Methods To Catch Fish In Florida

-There are four main methods for catching the fish species I mentioned above and these include: fly fishing, trolling, bottom fishing, and spinning.
+There are four main methods for catching the fish species I mentioned above: fly fishing, trolling, bottom fishing, and spinning.

 How To Book Your Fishing Trip To Florida

-There are so many different fishing operations in Florida that it’s hard to know which ones are best to book with.
+There are so many fishing operations in Florida that it’s hard to know which ones are best to book.

 A great place to start is by booking through Key West Guides, as they have a directory of expert guides and offshore skippers for the area that will happily show you around and catch you some amazing fish.

-If you want to fish around Marco Island, then Andrew Bostick is the man to speak to.
-He isn’t easy to track down of book with but if you book far enough in advance, he is one of the best guides in Florida.
+If you want to fish around Marco Island, Andrew Bostick is the man to speak to.
+He isn’t easy to track down or book with, but if you book far enough in advance, he is one of the best guides in Florida.

 When it comes to bass, book with Everglades Fishing for some of the wildest bass fishing you might ever experience.